Fraser-D/FJD-2partHarmonyWritingExercise/README.md

 - [ ] not finished!

-- [ ] finish typing it up
+- [x] finish typing it up

 - [ ] add images

-- [ ] add actual worksheet with fill in the blank sort of stuff
+- [x] add actual worksheet with fill in the blank sort of stuff (rudimentary!)